Codeception/Codeception/docs/10-WebServices.md

 ?>
 ```

-We are using XmlUtils class which allows us to build XML structures in a clean manner. `toXml` method may accept string, array and returns \DOMDocument instance.
-If your XML contains attributes and so can't be represented as PHP array you can create XML using [XmlBulder](http://codeception.com/docs/reference/XmlBuilder) class.
+We are using XmlUtils class which allows us to build XML structures in a clean manner.
+The `toXml` method may accept a string or array and returns \DOMDocument instance.
+If your XML contains attributes and so can't be represented as a PHP array you can create XML using the [XmlBulder](http://codeception.com/docs/reference/XmlBuilder) class.
 We will take a look at it a bit more in next section.

 <div class="alert alert-info">
 Use `\Codeception\Util\Xml::build()` to create XmlBuilder instance.